-Policy implications: The project will develop a range of practical and actionable interventions to improve board decision-making about cyber risk which will be relevant to NCSC guidance for boards and the DCMS cyber security breaches work, as well as for the next cyber security strategy beyond 2021.
+Policy implications: The project developed a range of practical and actionable interventions to improve board decision-making about cyber risk which is relevant to NCSC guidance for boards and the DCMS cyber security breaches work, as well as for the next cyber security strategy beyond 2021.

-Outputs will include briefings for policy audiences to communicate key findings, a joint report with Axelos (a leading provider of board level training on cyber risk assessment) on improvements for board training, and written guidance for boards.
+Outputs include briefings for policy audiences to communicate key findings, a joint report with Axelos (a leading provider of board level training on cyber risk assessment) on improvements for board training, and written guidance for boards.